-The SM9500 has a decent contrast ratio.
+The LG 65SM9500PUA has a decent contrast ratio.
 This is expected for an IPS panel TV.
 When local dimming is enabled, the contrast ratio improves significantly.
 This is a very similar performance to last year's SK9500.
 Note that the contrast ratio can vary between individual units.

 The local dimming helps improve the appearance of blacks on the TV.
-The performance, however, is not very good and is in the same ballpark as last year's SK9500.
-When LED Local Dimming is set to 'High', it's very aggressive and there is both a lot of blooming and crushing of highlights at the same time.
+The performance, however, isn't very good and is in the same ballpark as last year's SK9500.
+When LED Local Dimming is set to 'High', it's very aggressive and there's both a lot of blooming and crushing of highlights at the same time.
 In dark scenes, this creates a lot of flashing and makes the TV almost unwatchable.